socrata-platform/geospace/README.md

 - Curator discovery and ZK Client start up
 - WireMock server start up
 - Geospace server starts and registers requests during the test

+## On Memory Usage

+The JTS library's Geometry shapes use up 40 bytes per Coordinate, so the rough memory usage of reading the shapefiles and doing georegion coding is 40 * the total number of coordinates in the layer.

+Currently, when Geospace caches region datasets and it experiences memory pressure, it will attempt to start uncaching regions from the biggest currently cached one in order down to try to free memory.
+If it doesn't work then it will throw an error.

+## Optimizations

+Shapefile ingest can be made streaming; right now it loads all features into the heap.
+This is a lot of work however;

+1. Convert shapefile validation to work off of a FeatureCollection (disk based) rather than a `Traversable[Feature]`.
+2. Reprojection - validation needs reprojected features, so we'd need to write the reprojected shapefile layer to disk first
+3. Might need to make the ingestion into core more streaming.

+One alternative is to do the one part of validation that requires reprojection separately.
+Shape coordinate bounds checking can be done by using getBounds() from the feature source, and throwing an error if the bounds of the entire layer is outside expected values.
+This requires reprojecting the Envelope first.